-UPDATE 2-Australia's Myer slashes sales target, posts weak Q1 sales
+UPDATE 3-Pressure mounts on Australia's Myer as sales target slashed

 * Cuts three-year sales growth target to 10 pct from 20 pct

-* Shares hit 5-wk low (Recasts with targets, adds stockbroker comment and updates shares)
+* Shares hit 5-wk low (Adds quotes from Lew, analyst)

 By Tom Westbrook

-Nov 1 (Reuters) - Australia’s biggest department store chain, Myer Holdings Ltd, cut its growth targets on Wednesday and said sales had slipped in the first quarter in the face of stiff competition, sending its shares sharply lower.
+SYDNEY, Nov 1 (Reuters) - Australia’s biggest department store chain, Myer Holdings Ltd, cut its growth targets on Wednesday as it battles intensifying competition and a rebellion from its biggest shareholder, sending its share price sharply lower.

-Once a dominant force in retailing, Myer’s business model has buckled under pressure from new foreign rivals at a time of lacklustre consumer spending and flat wage growth.
-It posted its worst profit as a listed firm in September.
+Once a dominant force in retailing, Myer’s business model has buckled under pressure from new foreign rivals at a time of lacklustre consumer spending and flat wage growth, sparking market speculation it could be ripe for a takeover.

-The company on Wednesday again blamed “challenging retail conditions” and competition for the drop in sales, as its “New Myer” turnaround strategy hit headwinds.
-It halved its three-year target for growth in sales per square metre from more than 20 percent to 10 percent.
+The company on Wednesday again blamed “challenging retail conditions” and competition for the drop in sales, and halved its three-year target for growth in sales per square metre to 10 percent.

 “The strategy has to be to regain the trust of buyers and it seems that Myer isn’t really going to realise that ... it’s not getting the rise in volumes you’d expect from cutting price,” said Ric Spooner, Chief Market Strategist at brokerage CMC Markets.

-While the company gave no profit figures, the weak first-quarter sales figures heap pressure on the board as it faces a rebellion from top shareholder Solomon Lew.

-The billionaire veteran of Australian retail and chairman of Premier Investments Ltd has turned on Myer’s leadership since it rejected his demands for board seats.
+Lew says he has no “current” takeover plans but has pressed the company for board seats, demands Myer has rejected.

-Myer hit back in a letter to shareholders this week, saying it would be “enormously damaging” to allow a competitor like Lew to have seats on the board.
+Myer hit back at Lew in a letter to shareholders this week, saying it would be “enormously damaging” to allow a competitor to have seats on the board.

 $1 = 1.3063 Australian dollars Additional reporting by Christina Martin in Bengaluru; Editing by Stephen Coates